 When Paul says that he does not want to be unclothed, he is referring to the time that his spirit will not have a body.

 At the end of the Tribulation, Jesus Christ will return with all of the Christians who died during the church age and were raptured prior to the tribulation period (Revelation 19:11-15).
-After He defeats the armies of the Anti-Christ (Revelation 19:19-21), Jesus then resurrects all of the bodies of those Christians who died during the Tribulation and all of the Old Testament saints at the beginning of the establishment of the kingdom.
+After He defeats the armies of the anti-Christ (Revelation 19:19-21), Jesus then resurrects all of the bodies of of the Old Testament saints (Revelation 20:4) and those Christians who died during the Tribulation (Revelation 20:4) at the beginning of the establishment of the kingdom.
 Revelation 20:4 includes the Tribulation saints.

 And I saw thrones, and they sat upon them, and judgment was given to them.
 And I saw the souls of those who had been beheaded because of the testimony of Jesus and because of the word of God, and those who had not worshiped the beast or his image, and had not received the mark upon their forehead and upon their hand; and they came to life and reigned with Christ for a thousand years.
 Revelation 20:4 (NASB)